 To continue within the Built Environment framework students who want to continue down a technical route would progress onto the HN framework for Built Environment.

-The course running at Cardonald Campus within the Built Environment suite is the HNC Construction Management.
+The course running at Cardonald Campus within the built environment suite is the HNC Construction Management.
 The programme runs over 36 weeks for 2.5 days per week and is mainly based within a classroom environment.
 The main aspects of the programme are to expand on the knowledge gained within NC Built Environment.
-It will also introduce additional subjects such as Construction Contracts, Site Administration etc. It is important to be aware that self-motivation and research is a vital element of this level of course to ensure students are well prepared for the next stage at university or in industry.
+It will also introduce additional subjects such as construction contracts, site administration etc. It is important to be aware that self-motivation and research is a vital element of this level of course to ensure students are well prepared for the next stage at university or in industry.
+We have articulation routes with Glasgow Caledonian University where successful students are guaranteed an interview to progress on to degree study in this area.